 Both male and female respondents were selected for the study.
-These were selected among the Sabiny females aged between 14-25 years.
-Other opinion leaders such the elders, local leaders and health workers also were involved in the study.
-All these categories of respondents were involved in the study for they were believed to be knowledgeable about the practice of FGM and how it affects the health of the victims.
-For example, the victims gave direct and first hand information regarding the pain and torture they go through, the health workers also pointed out the extent to which mutilated women cope with the challenges of FGM while the local leaders would help come up with a reflection of the legal instruments that are in place and used to eliminate the FGM practice.
+These were selected among the Sebei females aged between 14-25 years.
+Other opinion leaders such as the elders, local leaders and health workers also were involved in the study.
+All these categories of respondents were involved in the study for the researcher believe they are knowledgeable about the practice of FGM and how it affects the health of the victims.
+For example, the victims are expected to give direct and firsthand information regarding the pain and torture they go through, the health workers also point out the extent to which mutilated women cope with the challenges of FGM while the local leaders helped come up with a reflection of the legal instruments that are in place and used to eliminate the FGM practice.